cbmrphenomics/cbmrphenomics.github.io/esrum/_sources/tips_and_tricks/modules.rst.txt

 that the ``apps`` folder is therefore located at ``/projects/my-project/apps``.

+The module repository will consist of two folders: A ``modulefiles`` folder containing the scripts needed to load software, and a ``software`` folder in which we will place the actual software loaded by the module files.
+This organization is designed to simplify maintenance.

 #.
-Create a subfolder in the ``apps`` for your modules and create a
+Create a subfolder in the ``apps`` for your modules:
-   subfolder for the module scripts and a subfolder for the actual
-   software:

    .. code:: shell